hth313/OS4/doc/applications.rst

 application is done by pushing its descriptor onto the shell stack, making it the active application.
-This descriptor is used for finding keyboard and display handlers related to the application, allowing it to control the behavior.
+This descriptor is used for finding keyboard and display handlers related to the application, allowing it to define the behavior.

 A properly defined application allows for overriding all relevant functionality, while retaining existing behavior that is deemed useful